 Eight hours into the race, night falls and everything changes.
 Drivers have to be twice as cautious, but excitement increases in the campsites around the circuit.
 Some tents are pitched next to Ferraris and muscle cars.
-At the Alain Prost turn, what looks like a customised removals truck is open at the sides, allowing its occupants to follow the race from bunk beds, 30m from the track wall.
+At one turn, what looks like a customized truck is open at the sides, allowing its occupants to watch the race from bunk beds 100 feet from the track wall.
 At night, cars tend to scrape against the wall more than they do in the daylight.
-Another peculiarity of the race is that it welcomes ‘gentlemen drivers’ or amateurs.
-The actor Patrick Dempsey and singer-songwriter David

-The race is into its 23rd hour and the black-and-orange Oak car is now further down the field.
-There’s a council of war back in the pits.
-The car comes in, for a long stop.
+But as the race enters its 23rd hour, the black-and- orange Oak car is now further down the field.
+There’s a war-room atmosphere back in the pits.
+The car comes in for a long stop.
 Spark plugs and an ignition coil need to be replaced.
-Mardenborough, Shulzhitskiy and Alex Brundle have given it their all, but are fifth in their category and ninth overall when the chequered flag flaps in the humid air of Le Mans.
+Mardenborough, Shulzhitskiy and Brundle have given it their all but finish fifth in their category and ninth overall.

 Audi’s excited fans invade the track and the pit lane to celebrate the German team securing the two top spots on the podium.
 Shulzhitskiy, the last man to drive the Oak Racing car, walks to the pits to meet with his mechanics and engineers.
 They are his first line of support, and together they have collaborated closely, defied the clock, bad weather and technology to survive Le Mans.
 Mardenborough says his favorite memory of the race is “when you can do 186 mph on the Mulsanne Straight at night, when there are no cars ahead of or behind you.
 That’s really cool.”